MoralisWeb3/docs/docs/01-home/use-cases/nft-gating/nft-gating-nextjs.md

 ---
 title: "NextJS"
 slug: "nft-gating-nextjs"
-excerpt: "This tutorial teaches you how to add NFT gated functionality to your NextJS dapp.
+description: "This tutorial teaches you how to add NFT gated functionality to your NextJS dapp.
 You can set the rules using `getServerSide` for each page you want to protect.
 This tutorial works on almost any blockchain, including Ethereum, Polygon, BNB Smart Chain, Avalanche, Cronos, and many more!"
-hidden: false
-createdAt: "2022-08-09T19:49:02.590Z"
-updatedAt: "2022-11-10T16:19:20.985Z"
 ---
 # Introduction